JacobPoteet/Portfolio/README.md

 **Responsibilities:** Design, VR UI/UX, Led the feature from proof of concept to release

 ## Feed.fm Music Streaming
 I design and implemented a music player that integrated with Feed.fm's API.
-Users were able to choose from a list of stations and could skip, play/pause, and adjust volume.
-Users could use this in the menu while pointing with the quest controller, or could interact using their bat on the field.
+Players were able to choose from a list of stations and could skip, play/pause, and adjust volume.
+This feature can be used in the menu by pointing with the quest controller, or could interact using their bat on the field.

 **Responsibilities:** Design, Implementation in C#, UI/UX, Integration with 3rd Party API